rust-lang/rfcs/text/0000-alloca.md

 So far, the `[T]` type could not be constructed in valid Rust code.
 It will now represent compile-time unsized (also known as "variable-length") arrays.
 The syntax to construct them could simply be `[t; n]` where `t` is a valid value of the type (or `mem::uninitialized`) and `n` is an expression whose result is of type `usize`.
-Type ascription can be used to disambiguate cases where the type could either be `[T]` or `[T; n]` for some value of `n`.
+Type ascription must be used to disambiguate cases where the type could either be `[T]` or `[T; n]` for some value of `n`.

 The AST for the unsized array will be simply `syntax::ast::ItemKind::Repeat(..)`, but removing the assumption that the second expression is a constant value.
 The same applies to `rustc::hir::Expr_::Repeat(..)`.

-Type inference should – in the best case – apply the sized type where applicable, only resorting to the unsized type where necessary to fulfil the requirements.
-We could implement traits like `IntoIterator` for unsized arrays, which may allow us to improve the ergonomics of arrays in general.
+Type inference must apply the sized type unless otherwise ascribed.
+We should implement traits like `IntoIterator` for unsized arrays, which may allow us to improve the ergonomics of arrays in general.

 Translating the MIR to LLVM bytecode will produce the corresponding `alloca` operation with the given type and number expression.
 It will also require alignment inherent to the type (which is done via a third argument).